|

 little compilations, and buying his own records.
 The weekly shopping trip

-to Tesco's always meant a cheeky half hour in the record department while
+to Tesco always meant a cheeky half hour in the record department while

 the rest of the family stocked up on washing powder and cat food.